gonzoleeman/update-repo-mgr/README.md

     sh> python3 -mpip install --prefix /usr/local --verbose .

-Note that you will have to be root to install to prefix "/usr".
+For system-wide installation, you may also wish to set prefix to "/usr".
+You may have to be root to install.

+You can also install to a "virtual" environment (under your home directory), using:

+    sh> python3 -mpip install --verbose -e .

+## Testing

+To be filled in

+## Code Checking

+If you change the code, and wish to submit it, you will need to check it using "ruff", e.g.:

+    sh> ruff check --target-version py313 --preview --config pyproject.toml